 - Projections.
 NBIA will make investments relying, in part, upon projections it has developed concerning an issuer or its securities or other assets' future performance, cash flow, recovery value and other factors.
 Projections are inherently uncertain and subject to factors beyond the control of NBIA.
 The inaccuracy of certain assumptions, the failure of an issuer to satisfy certain financial requirements and the occurrence of unforeseen events could cause any such projection to be materially inaccurate.
 Investors should therefore carefully examine the assumptions behind a particular projection or targeted return. - Proxy Contests and Unfriendly Transactions.
 From time to time, a Client Account could purchase securities of a company that is the subject of a proxy contest in the expectation that new governance will be able to improve the company's performance or effect a sale or liquidation of its assets so that the price of the company's securities will increase.
 If an incumbent board of a targeted company is not defeated or if new board members are unable to improve the company's performance or sell or liquidate the company, the market price of the company's securities (or those that use the company as a reference) will likely fall, which would cause the Client Account to suffer losses.
 In addition, where an acquisition or restructuring transaction or proxy fight is opposed by the subject company's management, the transaction could become the subject of litigation.
 Such litigation involves substantial uncertainties and could impose substantial cost and expense on the company participating in the transaction. - Puerto Rico.
-The Commonwealth of Puerto Rico and its related issuers continue to experience financial difficulties, including persistent government budget deficits, underfunded public pension benefit obligations, underfunded government retirement systems, sizable debt service obligations and a high unemployment rate.
-Several rating agencies have downgraded a number of securities issued in Puerto Rico to below investment-grade, and numerous issuers have entered Title III of the Puerto Rico Oversight, Management, and Economic Stability Act ("PROMESA"), which is similar to bankruptcy protection, through which the Commonwealth of Puerto Rico can restructure its debt.
-However, Puerto Rico's case is the first ever heard under PROMESA, and there is no existing case precedent to guide the proceedings.
-Accordingly, Puerto Rico's debt restructuring process could take significantly longer than traditional municipal bankruptcy proceedings.
-Further, it is not clear whether a debt restructuring process will ultimately be approved or, if so, the extent to which it will apply to Puerto Rico municipal securities sold by an issuer other than the territory.
-A debt restructuring could reduce the principal amount due, the interest rate, the maturity, and other terms of Puerto Rico municipal securities, which could adversely affect the value of Puerto Rican municipal securities.
-Puerto Rico's short-term financial difficulties continue to be further impacted by natural disasters, including the 2017 hurricane and the 2019-2020 earthquakes.
-Puerto Rico has faced significant outmigration relating to its economic difficulties, eroding Puerto Rico's population, economic base and ultimate ability to support its current debt burden, creating further long-term uncertainty.
+The Commonwealth of Puerto Rico and its related issuers continue to • experience financial difficulties, including persistent government budget deficits, underfunded public pension benefit obligations, underfunded government retirement systems, sizable debt service obligations and a high unemployment rate.
+Puerto Rico is not currently rated by any of the major credit rating agencies, making it difficult for the Commonwealth to raise money.
+Additionally, numerous issuers have entered Title III of the Puerto Rico Oversight, Management, and Economic Stability Act ("PROMESA"), which is similar to bankruptcy protection, through which the Commonwealth of Puerto Rico can restructure its debt.
+Recently, Puerto Rico received court approval to be released from bankruptcy through a large restructuring of its U.S. municipal debt, reducing it by 80%.
+The restructuring was recommended by an oversight board, an unelected body that shares power with elected officials, that is federally mandated to oversee Puerto Rico's finances.
+Pursuant to federal law, the oversight board will remain intact and can only disband after Puerto Rico experiences four consecutive years of balanced budgets and Puerto Rico has access to credit markets at reasonable rates.
+Further legislation by the U.S. Congress, or actions by the oversight board established by PROMESA, among other factors, could have a negative impact on the marketability, liquidity, or value of certain investments held by the Client Accounts and could reduce the performance of the Client Accounts.

+Puerto Rico's short-term financial difficulties continue to be further impacted by natural disasters and the COVID-19 pandemic.
+Puerto Rico has faced significant out-migration relating to its economic difficulties, eroding Puerto Rico's population, economic base and ultimate ability to support its current debt burden, creating further long-term uncertainty.